-Tennis: Konta marches into Rome final with comeback win over Bertens
+Nadal powers into Rome final as Konta completes comeback win in semis

 Konta became the first British woman to reach the final of the tournament since Virginia Wade in 1971.

-Reporting by Alasdair Mackenzie, editing by Pritha Sarkar
+Reporting by Alasdair Mackenzie, editing by Pritha Sarkar and Clare Fallon